-Email Notification: If you do not want to wait, but want to know if the backup was successful, you can check this function.
+Also, you can set Email Notification to know if the backup was successful.
 After the backup task is over, it will inform you the final result or the error message during the process by email.

 To use OneDrive for business as backup, follow the detailed steps below:

-2. Then you can click on the Backup tab, and select File Sync.
+Step 1.
+Free download AOMEI Backupper Standard.
+Install and open this tool, click Basic Sync under the Sync tab.
 If you want to create an image backup, then select File Backup instead.
 The steps are quite alike.

-3. Click Add Folder to select one or more folders that you want to backup to OneDrive for Business.
+Step 2.
+Click Add Folder > This PC to select one or more folders that you want to backup to OneDrive for Business.

 For being able to restore your system or files when system failed to boot, you can create bootable disc or USB drive to restore your data.

-To enjoy more advanced features, such as, real-time file sync, USB plug in, Filter settings, etc, you need to upgrade to AOMEI Backupper Professional.
+To enjoy more advanced features, such as, real-time file sync, mirror sync, two-way sync, USB plug in, Filter settings, etc, you need to upgrade to AOMEI Backupper Professional.

 To backup files on server to OneDrive for business, you need to use AOMEI Backupper Server.
-Because the Standard and Professional version does not support server-based operating system.
+Because the Standard and Professional version only supports Windows 10/8/7/XP/Vista.